cometbft/cometbft/docs/references/config/config.toml.md

 ### p2p.external_address
 TCP address to use as identification with peers.
 Useful when the node is running on a non-routable address or when the node does not have the capabilities to figure out its IP address.
+For example, this is useful when running from a cloud service (eg AWS).
+The public/external IP of the node should be set in `external_address`, while the private/internal address should be used in `laddr`.

 ```toml
 external_address = ""
 ```